husayt/josediazgonzalez.com/_posts/2010-02-09-drop-down-select-fields-in-cakephp.markdown

     - cakephp 1.2
     - cakephp 1.3
   layout: post
+  description: For anyone wishing to make dropdown select fields in CakePHP forms happen automagically, here are some facts.
 ---

 For anyone wishing to make dropdown select fields in CakePHP forms happen automagically, here are some facts.